ChenKen9869/DCA-IOT-system/README.md

 Use  **[[POST]/rule/create](#http://localhost:5930/swagger/index.html#/Rule/post_rule_create)** to create and test more rules.
 Remember to create devices first.
 And you should also change the payload of messages send by the test python script.

-Here are some of the basic test cases we provide:
+Here are some of the basic test cases:

 **1. Verify single device rule with expression condition and multi actions**